primary-theme/obsidian/README.md

 Primary is an opinionated Obsidian theme that merges play with work.

-It is made for people who want an interface that doesn't feel like work.
 Fine-tuned to pixel and color perfection, Primary aims to take away the need to think about customization, so that you can focus on what matters – the concepts, that link, this great idea.

 Despite being opinionated, it has plenty of options and ways to make it yours.